Syrota report: outlook for the “general public” vehicle by 2030 by Jean SYROTA.

 The European dimension of issues, public policy and foreign industrial experiments are widely discussed in the following analyzes.

 This report, prepared under the responsibility of Jean SYROTA was achieved thanks to a researcher (PhD student) of the Polytechnic, four heads of mission of the Strategic Analysis Centre (Secretariat of State to the Prime Minister for Strategic Studies, evaluation of public policies and development of the digital economy), and the support (integration of the report) a member of the General Council for mining (Ministry of economy, industry and employment).

-Learn more: read the discussion about our forums on the car of the future
+Learn more: read the discussion about our forums on the fact the car of the future